ak9024/adiatma.tech/README.md

 ### Stack

-- go
+- go to serve API's
-- Vanilla JS
+- Vanilla JS as a static site for home
-- Docker
+- Docker for image and container
-- Caddy for web server
+- Caddy for web server handle auto HTTPS and reverse proxy
+- Terraform as infrastructure as code to provision linode server's

 ### API's